TalkTalk broadband 'worst for service'

 A company spokesman said that while the "results are disappointing", TalkTalk was rolling out major service improvements.

-Virgin Media had the most satisfied customers for broadband.
+Virgin Media had the most satisfied customers for broadband speeds.

-TalkTalk said: "We've closed down our call centres in India,.
+TalkTalk said: "We've closed down our call centres in India.
 We have introduced new online tools to help customers resolve issues quickly and conveniently.
 And we are launching new Wi-Fi routers to strengthen network reliability.

 "All these initiatives are starting to deliver material improvement in satisfaction levels."